KELT-2Ab

 KELT-2Ab is an extrasolar planet that orbits the star KELT-2A approximately 440 light-years away in the constellation of Auriga.
-It was discovered by the KELT-North survey via the transit method, so both its mass and radius are known quite precisely.
+It was discovered by the KELT-North survey via the transit method - so both its mass and radius are known quite precisely - in a paper led by Thomas Beatty.
 As of its discovery KELT-2Ab is the fifth-brightest transiting Hot Jupiter known that has a well constrained mass.
 This makes the KELT-2A system a promising target for future space- and ground-based follow-up observations to learn about the planet's atmosphere.

-The water vapour was detected in planetary atmosphere in 2018.
+Water vapour was detected in planetary atmosphere in 2018.

 The star KELT-2A is a member of the common-proper-motion binary star system KELT-2 (HD 42176).
 KELT-2B is an early K dwarf approximately 295 astronomical units away.